Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 Here's another easy classical guitar piece by Giuliani from the same collection (Opus 50, known as the 'papillon' series).
 They're all in the same format with tab notation and audio.

 For more easy, and not so easy, classical guitar pieces and guitar transcriptions by various composers, including Bach, Beethoven, Sor, Carulli and Aguado, as well as traditional folk melodies, see my profile.

-The music featured in this Hub is by Mauro Giuliani (1781 - 1829) and is in the Public Domain.
+The music featured in this article is by Mauro Giuliani (1781 - 1829) and is in the Public Domain.

 The score, audio track and cover image are by chasmac.